lucsbandeira06/LiteraryMaps/README.md

 - [x] When marker is tapped, place name should be displayed on a pop-up info window
 ### Show extended information ###
 - [x] When the pop up info window is tapped, show in full screen all details of the place (id, name, Gaelic name, type, GPS coordinates)
-- [x] Show the image of the place loaded from the internet2
+- [x] Show the image of the place loaded from the internet
 - [ ] [Bonus] Show relevant image using any free web service, or search engine
 - [x] Show a back button, when pressed, go back to map view
 ### Allow filtering by Place Type ###